Queen Margaret University2015 League Table Ranking 80

 - The vitality of our research culture and the importance of researcher development promotes synergy between teaching, research, knowledge exchange and third stream activity to achieve maximum benefit.

-- Our research is Media and Communication and Linguistics is recognised as being internationally excellent.
+- Our research in Media and Communication and Linguistics is recognised as being internationally excellent.

 - In 2013, QMU was awarded and retained the HR Excellence in Research Award in support of the career development of researchers.

-- Queen Margaret University has academic flagship areas in:
+- Queen Margaret University has academic flagship areas in Health and Rehabilitation, Sustainable Business, and Creativity and Culture.

 - Within these flagship areas, the University provides highly relevant professional education and research that informs policy and practice in health, performing arts, media and social science, and business, enterprise and management.